 Leaving Town for the Holidays?
 Lock Up and Drive Safe!

-More than 80 million people are expected to drive or fly somewhere for the upcoming Thanksgiving holiday.
-If you’re one of those people, it’s important that you plan ahead — not just for travel, but to keep your personal property secure as well.
+More Americans than ever on record – 115.6 million – will travel this holiday season (Saturday, Dec.
+21 through Wednesday, Jan.
+1).
+That’s the most in nearly 20 years since AAA began tracking holiday travel.
+If you’re one of those people hitting the road this holiday season, it’s important that you plan ahead — not just for travel, but to keep your personal property secure as well.

 LOCK IT UP!

 Prevention is key when it comes to protecting your belongings from getting in the wrong hands.
 You might be excited to be heading home for the holidays, but make sure you start your trip off right by LOCKING your door.
 Also, be sure to leave attractive items out of plain sight.
 Burglars frequently target cash, bikes, jewelry, laptops, and other electronics — if possible, store them in a locked drawer, closet, or interior room.
 Better yet, take small valuables with when you leave.
 Here are some other tips to consider:

 - Close your curtains and shades and set a timer for lamps.